Biometric authentication: Advanced solutions for modern security

 • Law enforcement and public safety: Police and security agencies use biometric data to identify suspects, find missing persons, and verify identities in criminal databases.

 • Retail and e-commerce: Some retail stores use biometric authentication for payment processing and personalized service delivery.
-Biometrics are also a method ofr passwordless authentication for digital services.
+Biometrics are also a method for passwordless authentication for digital services.
 Online, biometrics can secure transactions and protect against Identity fraud.

 These use cases demonstrate the growing reliance on biometric authentication for Identity verification across diverse sectors.